Why should I keep my photos online?

 Sharing photos with family and friends is also made easy with online photo management software.
 With Dropbox, you can easily share any file or folder even if the recipients don't have an account.

-These days, if you go on a family vacation, chances are everyone's going to be taking their own pictures on their own devices.
+For example, on a family vacation, chances are everyone's going to be taking pictures on their own devices.
 A collaborative photo management service like Dropbox lets you and your loved ones synchronize photo albums across multiple accounts in shared folders.
 Or get on the same page with a Dropbox Family Plan.
 Everyone maintains their own account and has access to a Family Room folder—where they can contribute to and edit an album—from any device.

 One of the key benefits of using the cloud, for photos or otherwise, is that it helps you save disk space on your devices, external hard drives, or memory cards.
-A single image file may not take up a lot of space, but considering the raw amount of pictures we take or save daily it can build up quickly, and end up taking a significant chunk of your disk space.
+A single image file may not take up a lot of space, but the large number of pictures we take daily can quickly build up.
 Freeing up space on your device means it'll perform better and quicker.

 What's the best way to organize photos online?

-Utilizing an online photo manager has its clear benefits, but to make the most out of it, you should establish a consistent, concise photo management system.
-There are a number of things you can do to ensure your photo library operates as efficiently as possible.
+An online photo manager has its clear benefits.
+Still, you should establish a consistent, concise photo management system to make the most out of it.
+Follow these rules to ensure your photo library operates as efficiently as possible:

 Every professional photographer knows that a crucial step towards an efficiently organized photo library is to make sure your photos are well named.
-Keeping original filenames like “IMG.1234.jpg" for example would only add unnecessary steps when you’re trying to find photos or a specific image, as you’d need to open each file to actually see what it contains.
-Instead, you should rename each image using a consistent structure or format that provides important information about what's in the photo.
+Instead of keeping "IMG.1234.jpg" for example, you should rename each image using a consistent structure or format that provides important information about what's in the photo.
 You want to make sure you include enough information so that if you were to look at the file's name, you would have a good idea of what's in the photo without having to open it.

-A reliable format for filenames would be to include the place or event where the photo was taken and the date it was taken; “Marrakesh_Dec 2019_01.jpg," for example.
+A reliable format for filenames would be to include the place or event where you took the photo and its date, "Marrakesh_Dec 2019_01.jpg," for example.
 You could be even more specific, like "Marrakesh_Dec 2019_Medina Tour_01.jpg," or include keywords that can act as identifiers.

 Once you've established a reliable naming system, it's time to figure out how to categorize and sort your photos.
 Once you decide, you can set up Dropbox to automatically sort your photos into categories.
-If they're all piled into a single folder, which would be a nightmare to find things in.
+If they're all piled into a single folder, it will be a nightmare to find anything.

-The most efficient method would be to start by creating core folders separated by category or format, such as Photos, Screenshots, Downloaded Pictures, Design etc. Then, within each of these wider core folders, you can begin to break it down by date, with subfolders for each year.
+One method would be to create core folders separated by category or format, such as Photos, Screenshots, Downloaded Pictures, Design, etc. Then, within each of these wider core folders, you can begin to break it down by date, with subfolders for each year.
 Within those, you can create a subfolder for each month of the year.
-If you'd like, you can end the chain there, or you can further break it down into folders for each event, activity or place in that month:
+If you'd like, you can end the chain there or further break it down into folders for each event, activity, or place in that month.

 Design > 2020 > Adobe Photoshop > Remote Working Poster.psd

-Downloaded Images > Memes > GIFs > Rihanna laughing.gif
+Downloaded Images > Memes > GIFs > laughing.gif

-The Dropbox desktop app allows automatic syncing of images between your device and the cloud, so any time you save an image on your computer or phone, it will be immediately backed up to your online library.
+Any time you save an image on your computer or phone, Dropbox will immediately back it up to your online library.
 With the desktop app, your Dropbox folder includes your cloud files and appears on File Explorer for Windows or Finder for Mac, just like your other folders.
 You can also access these photos on any web browser or in the Dropbox mobile app.

 Any time you add to, remove from, or edit in this folder, these adjustments will then update in your Dropbox account and any device connected to it.
-You can choose which folders or subfolders certain photos are backed up in, and which photos you want available offline.
+You can choose which folders or subfolders to back up certain photos within and which photos you want available offline.

 Adding printed photographs

-Considering the many benefits of online photo organizing services, you might now also want to digitize any printed photographs you have and add those to your online photo collection, and fortunately that's not as difficult as it may seem.
-You don't need to find a scanner to digitize print photos, these days you can do it simply using an iPhone or Android camera.
+Considering the many benefits of online photo organizing services, you might now also want to digitize print photographs and add those to your online library.
+Fortunately, that's not as difficult as it may seem.
+You don't need to find a scanner to digitize print photos.
+These days you can do it simply using an iPhone or Android camera.

 The Dropbox photo scanner app lets you easily scan and upload documents in PDF or PNG file formats and save them directly to your Dropbox.
-There are a number of useful photo editing tools and features for resizing, cropping, and adjusting your scans, and even Optical Character Recognition (OCR) technology to search for text within a scanned document.
+Several helpful photo editing tools and features for resizing, cropping, and adjusting your scans are available.
+Optical Character Recognition (OCR) technology allows you to search for text within a scanned document.